-- 1. Median asset holdings by PI-cohort-year for the singles who are still alive when observed. - 2.
-Median asset holdings by PI-cohort-year for those who were initially couples with both members currently alive. - When there is a death in a couple, the surviving spouse is included in the singles' profile of the appropriate age, cohort, and permanent income cell; in keeping with our assumption that all singles differ only in their state variables. - 3.
-For estates of positive value, the median fraction of the estate left to the surviving spouse by PI and age.
-We do not condition this moment by cohort for two reasons.
-First, the sample size is too small, and second there does not seem to be a discernible cohort effect in this moment.
+- 1. Median asset holdings by PI-cohort-year for the currently singles who are still alive when observed. - 2.
+Median asset holdings by PI-cohort-year for those who are currently couples with both members currently alive. - When there is a death in a couple, the surviving spouse is included in the current singles' profile of the appropriate age, cohort, and permanent income cell; in keeping with our assumption that all singles differ only in their state variables.9 - 3.
+Medicaid recipiency by PI-cohort-year for everyone who is currently alive.